-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Coineal consists of four parts: general information, fees, deposit methods and security.
+A crypto guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Coineal consists of four parts: general info, fees, deposit methods and security.

 The support at this exchange is open 24/7, and they also have its own token: the NEAL Token.
 When holding the NEAL Token, you as a trader receive discounts on the trading fees.
-You can receive tokens from “new qualified projects” (presumably only if those projets get listed on Coineal).
+You can receive tokens from “new qualified projects”.
+We assume that this only goes for projects that in fact get listed on Coineal though.

 As a few of its advantages, Coineal lists that they have “bank level risk management”, “rapid trading” and “global outreach”.

 When looking at the liquidity at this trading platform, it is very good.
 On the date of first writing this review (18 December 2018), Coineal had a 24 hour trading volume amounting to USD 122 million.
 This placed the exchange on place no. 25 on the list of the world’s exchanges based on 24 hour trading volume.
-But, on the date of last updating this review (5 July 2019), the exchange’s 24 hour trading volume was an incredible USD 1.29 billion!
-That’s more than ten times the number in December 2018.
-This amount placed Coineal on place no. 11 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+But, on the date of last updating this review (11 October 2019), the exchange’s 24 hour trading volume was an incredible USD 1.02 billion!
+That’s almost ten times the number in December 2018.
+This amount placed Coineal on place no. 6 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+Wow.